About

 COPY anka-scan_linux_amd64 anka-scan

-COPY example-config.yaml anka-scan.yaml
+COPY docker-scanner-config.yaml anka-scan.yaml

 ENTRYPOINT ["/anka-scan"]